csisc/ValiRel/README.md

 ## Requirements

 - **LLM Framework**: Ensure that the Llama model is installed and accessible.
+We used https://huggingface.co/lmstudio-community/Llama-3.2-1B-Instruct-GGUF/resolve/main/Llama-3.2-1B-Instruct-Q8_0.gguf as the source file for the LLM.
 - **Dependencies**: Required libraries for data handling and Llama queries.
+We used llama-cpp-python and pandas as Python Packages.

 ## Usage

 1. **Prepare the Dataset**: Place input data in the `input` directory.
 2. **Run Calibration**: Execute the calibration script to view clustering results.
 3. **Generate Output**: Based on calibration results, generate refined relations and save them in the `add` and `verify` directories.

+## Acknowledgments
+- Our source code is based on https://swharden.com/blog/2023-07-29-ai-chat-locally-with-python/.
+- We thank Wikimedia Switzerland, and particularly Ilario Valdelli, for providing computer resources for the experiment.

 ## License